Mateusz Sopoćko

-Mateusz Sopoćko (born 26 June 1999) is a Polish professional footballer who plays as a midfielder for II liga club Sokół Kleczew.
+Mateusz Sopoćko (born 26 June 1999) is a Polish professional footballer who plays as a midfielder for IV liga Pomerania club Cartusia Kartuzy.

 Club career

 His first club was Akademia Piłkarska Lechia Gdańsk.
 In 2018, he joined the Ekstraklasa side of Lechia Gdańsk and made his debut in a 0–0 draw against Legia Warsaw.
 On 27 January 2021, Sopoćko completed a move to Warta Poznań.